Want to help out or contribute?

 canonical: true

 Now, when you save your file, RStudio should automatically reformat the Markdown into a standardized format.
-If you want to switch to using the Visual Mode, use Ctrl-Shift-F4 or the “Visual” button at the top of the Source Pane beside the bolding and italicizing buttons.
+If you want to switch to using the Visual Mode, use or the “Visual” button at the top of the Source Pane beside the bolding and italicizing buttons.

 The instructors won’t be using the Visual Mode during the course, however you are welcome to.
 We will be using the “canonical” markdown mode though.